Looking for an amazing and diverse Italian vacation off the beaten path?

 On our visit, Roma Experience arranged for the custodian of the private prince’s palace, Palazzo Ruspoli, to allow us inside and show us around (no photos allowed but trust me, it was absolutely gorgeous and a very special experience!)

 Locals and tourists alike flock to Santa Severa and to neighboring Santa Marinella to enjoy the beautiful beaches and fresh seafood, but there is a world of history, art, and nature if you care to explore further.
-This area is also perfect to escape the heat of the city during the summer!
+This area is also perfect to escape the heat of the city center during the summer!

 The castle is a massive 15th-century fortress that overlooks the Tyrrhenian Sea.
 It's well worth a visit for the sea coast views alone, but there is also an interesting museum with exhibits on the Etruscans, Romans, and Middle Ages.